KelvCodes/KelvCodes/README.md

 Here are a few of my most notable projects that you can check out:

 1. **[BrainFrys](https://github.com/KelvCodes/BrainFrys)** 🌐
-   - A platform offering tutorials and exercises on coding and other relevant aiming to provide free resources for learning programming.
+   - A platform offering tutorials and exercises on coding and other relevant subjects aiming to provide free resources for learning programming.

 2. **[Portfolio](https://github.com/KelvCodes/Portfolio)** 🖥️
    - My personal portfolio showcasing the projects I've worked on.